 Critical incidents on-campus may have an impact on the larger community.
-In order to disseminate emergency information, the School will post updates during critical incidents on the School website at: www.tcatathens.edu .
+In order to disseminate emergency information, the School will post updates during critical incidents on the School website at: www.tcatathens.edu and facebook page.

 TCATA President or Vice President will work with news agencies to distribute TCATA press releases, as they are made available, concerning critical incidents.